-SS#3: Increase in Positive Outcomes in Employment Status
+SS#3: Increase in I Positive Outcomes in En mployment Status

 Unit of Baseline Benchmark Outcome Benchmark

 Measurement Achieved?

-Employed Part- Head(s) of Expected head(s) of Actual Head(s) of Outcome meets or

-Time Households Households Households exceeds the

-Employed Part-Time Employed Part-Time Employed Part-Time benchmark

-prior to after after

-implementation of implementation of implementation of

-the activity the activity the activity

-(number) (number) (number)

-48 48 48 The number of

-households

-employed part-time

-decreased when

-compared to both

-baseline and

-benchmark due to

-increase of full-time

-employment

-Percentage 40% 40% 39% Benchmark met

-SS#3: Increase in Positive Outcomes in Employment Status

-Unit of Baseline Benchmark Outcome Benchmark

-Measurement Achieved?

 Enrolled in an Head(s) Households Expected head(s) of Actual Head(s) of Outcome meets or

 Education Program of Enrolled in an Households Households exceeds the

 Education Program Enrolled in an Enrolled in an benchmark

 prior to Education Program Education Program

 implementation of after after

 the activity implementation of implementation of

 (number) the activity the activity

 (number) (number)

+Information is not PH does not

+available and is not document

+related to current enrollment in an

+MTW activities education program

+Enrolled in an Head(s) Households Expected head(s) of Actual Head(s) of Outcome meets or

+Education Program of Enrolled in an Households Households exceeds the

+Education Program Enrolled in an Enrolled in an benchmark

+prior to Education Program Education Program

+implementation of after after

+the activity implementation of implementation of

+(percentage) the activity the activity

+(percentage) (percentage)

-Information is not available Percentage
+Information is not PH does not

-Note: PH does not document enrollment in an education program.
-Information on such is not related to current MTW activities.
+available and is not document

+related to current enrollment in an

+MTW activities education program

-SS#3: Increase in Positive Outcomes in Employment Status
+SS#3: Increase in Positive Outcomes in Ei mployment Status

 Unit of Baseline Benchmark Outcome Benchmark

 Measurement Achieved?

 Enrolled in a Job Head(s) of Expected head(s) of Actual Head(s) of Outcome meets or

 Training Program Households Households Households exceeds the

 Enrolled in a Job Enrolled in a Job Enrolled in a Job benchmark

 Training Program Training Program Training Program

 prior to after after

 implementation of implementation of implementation of

 the activity the activity the activity

 (number) (number) (number)

+Information is not PH does not

+available document

+enrollment in a job

+training program

+Enrolled in a Job Head(s) of Expected head(s) of Actual Head(s) of Outcome meets or

+Training Program Households Households Households exceeds the

+Enrolled in a Job Enrolled in a Job Enrolled in a Job benchmark

+Training Program Training Program Training Program

+prior to after after

+implementation of implementation of implementation of

+the activity the activity the activity

+(number) (number) (number)

-Information is not
+Information is not PH does not

-available
+available document

-Percentage
+enrollment in a job

+training program

 SS#3: Increase in Positive Outcomes in Employment Status

 Unit of Baseline Benchmark Outcome Benchmark

 Measurement Achieved?

 Unemployed Head(s) of Expected head(s) of Actual Head(s) of Outcome meets or

 Households Households Households exceeds the

 unemployed prior unemployed after unemployed after benchmark

 to implementation implementation of implementation of

 of the activity the activity the activity

 (number) (number) (number)

-103 97 59 Benchmark met
+103 97 71 Benchmark met

-Percentage 47% 40% 29%

-SS#3: Increase in Positive Outcomes in Employment Status

-Unit of Baseline Benchmark Outcome Benchmark

-Measurement Achieved?

-Other Head(s) Households Expected head(s) of Actual Head(s) of Outcome meets or
+Unemployed Head(s) of Expected head(s) of Actual Head(s) of Outcome meets or

-in other category Households in other Households in other exceeds the
+Households Households Households exceeds the

-prior to category after category after benchmark
+unemployed prior unemployed after unemployed after benchmark

-implementation of implementation of implementation of
+to implementation implementation of implementation of

-the activity the activity the activity
+of the activity the activity the activity

-(number) (number) (number)

-0 0 0 Benchmark Met

-Percentage 0% 0% 0%
+(percentage) (percentage) (percentage)

+47% 40% 26% Benchmark met

+SS#3: Increase in Positive Outcomes in Employment Status Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
+Other Head(s) Households Expected head(s) of Actual Head(s) of Outcome meets or in other category Households in other Households in other exceeds the prior to category after category after benchmark implementation of implementation of implementation of the activity the activity the activity (number) (number) (number) 0 0 0 Benchmark Met Other Head(s) Households Expected head(s) of Actual Head(s) of Outcome meets or in other category Households in other Households in other exceeds the prior to category after category after benchmark implementation of implementation of implementation of the activity the activity the activity (percentage) (percentage) (percentage) 0% 0% 0% Benchmark Met